Australia remains free from H5 bird flu which is a different strain to recent and current outbreaks of H7 bird flu.

 Egg and chicken meat supply

-The national layer flock was impacted by the 2024 outbreaks.
-The impacted farms in Victoria supply a small portion of the 18 million eggs produced every day from around 22 million chickens across Australia.
+The farms impacted by the 2025 outbreak in Victoria supplied a small portion of the 18 million eggs produced every day from around 22 million chickens across Australia.

-The egg industry reports that there has been a significant recovery from last years’ outbreaks, however, in some areas there are still gaps in the market.
-Consumers can expect that some retailers may retain purchasing limits.
-The egg industry, retailers and government are working together to make sure people right across the country continue to have access to eggs.
+The egg industry, retailers and government are working to make sure people right across the country continue to have access to eggs.

 There has been no impact on the supply of chicken meat.